nikku/jquery-bootstrap-scripting/README.md

   autoOpen: true | false, // Should the dialog be automatically opened?
   title: "Title of the dialog",
   buttons: {
-    name: callback | object
+    button1Label: callback | object,
+    button2Label: callback,
+    ...
   },
   closeOnOverlayClick: true | false, // Should the dialog be closed on overlay click?
-  removeOnClose: true | false // Should the dialog be removed from the document when it is closed?
+  removeOnClose: true | false, // Should the dialog be removed from the document when it is closed?
+  showCloseHandle: true | false // Should a close handle be shown?
 }
 ```